fyrox-book/fyrox-book.github.io/src/introduction/basic_concepts.md

 a bot, level parts, etc. Scenes can be nested one into another, this helps you to break down complex scenes into reusable parts.
 A Scene in Fyrox also plays the role of a prefab, there's pretty much no difference between them.

+There are two main kinds of scenes in Fyrox: game scene and user interface.
+Both supports prefabs, but only game scene can have scripts.

 ## Nodes and Scene Graph

 A scene is made of one or more nodes.
 Every scene must have at least one root node, to which everything else is attached.